Chronic Lung Disease in Premature Babies

 Symptoms can occur a bit differently in each child.
 They can include:

 - Respiratory distress.
-This includes fast breathing, flaring of the nostrils, grunting, and sucking in of the chest (chest retractions).
+This includes fast breathing, flaring nostrils, grunting, and sucking in the chest

 How is chronic lung disease diagnosed in premature babies?

 Chronic lung disease comes on slowly.
 Your child’s healthcare provider may look at

 several factors.
 It may be diagnosed when a premature baby with breathing problems

 still needs oxygen after reaching 28 days of age.

 Your child’s healthcare provider may also do tests to confirm chronic lung disease.

 - Chest X-rays.
 A healthcare provider may compare your child’s current chest X-rays with older chest